evert/google-api-php-client/README.md

 Google APIs Client Library for PHP
 =====================================

+## Important note

+I've never completed this, and have no interest in further maintaining it.
+Please don't start anything new based on this.
+I'm keeping this repository around for the people who may still need it.

 ## Description
 The Google API Client Library enables you to work with Google APIs such as Buzz, Moderator, Tasks, or Latitude on your server.